SauveSolutions/presenters/README.md

      * @param $bUpdate boolean Pass true if the object is being updated, false otherwise.
      * @return array The validation rules.
      */
-    public function getValidationRules($bUpdate) {
+    public function getValidationRules($update) {
-        //if updating an existing record then $bUpdate would be true, for a new record it would be false.
+        //if updating an existing record then $update would be true, for a new record it would be false.
 This allows you
-        //to create different rules for updates or recrod creation, e.g. unique checks that exclude the current record.
+        //to create different rules for updates to existing records or creation of new records, e.g. unique checks that exclude the current record.
         //for this example however simply use a single response.

         return array(